OpaceDigitalAgency/stories/GITHUB_DEPLOY.md

 If you need to deploy manually, you can use an FTP client like FileZilla:

-1. Connect to your server using your FTP credentials
+1. Connect to your server using your FTP credentials and enable "Require explicit FTP over TLS"
 2. Upload the files from your `stories-backend` directory to your server

 ## For More Information